JulieMontoya/ToePost/building.md

 adaptor board, with jumpers or DIPswitches to force the higher order address lines and so select a 2KB image.
 This is beyond the scope of these instructions, though.

+## THE READ-MODIFY-WRITE FUSE

+Location &7FF within the EPROM normally contains &FF.
+Since the operation of erasing an EPROM sets all bits to "1" and the programming operation changes a "1" bit to "0", it is possible to edit the binary image with a hex editor and reprogram this location to &7F in order to skip the initial, read-modify-write test on the display memory.
+Any blank test must be skipped, but the contents should verify correctly after programming  (which will be very quick).